Sample-rate conversion: Techniques

 The two methods are mathematically identical: picking an interpolation function in the second scheme is equivalent to picking the impulse response of the filter in the first scheme.
-Linear interpolation is equivalent to a triangular impulse response; windowed sinc approximates a brick-wall filter (it approaches the desirable "brick wall" filter as the number of points increase).
+Linear interpolation is equivalent to a triangular impulse response; windowed sinc approximates a brick-wall filter (it approaches the desirable brick-wall filter as the number of points increases).
 The length of the impulse response of the filter in method 1 corresponds to the number of points used in interpolation in method 2.

 In method 1, a slow pre-computation (such as the Remez algorithm) can be used to obtain an optimal (per application requirements) filter design.
-Method 2 will work in more general cases, e.g. where the ratio of sample rates is not rational, or two real-time streams must be accommodated, or the sample rates are time-varying.
+Method 2 will work in more general cases, e.g., where the ratio of sample rates is not rational, or two real-time streams must be accommodated, or the sample rates are time-varying.

 See decimation and upsampling for further information on sample-rate conversion filter design/implementation.

 Examples

 Film and television

-The slow-scan TV signals from the Apollo moon missions were converted to the conventional TV rates for the viewers at home.
+The slow-scan TV signals from the Apollo Moon missions were converted to the conventional TV rates for the viewers at home.
 Digital interpolation schemes were not practical at that time, so analog conversion was used.
 This was based on a TV rate camera viewing a monitor displaying the Apollo slow-scan images.